 I believe in separating carbs and fats between meals in one's diets as a STRATEGY, not some rule.
 It's something I've been doing a lot more of lately as my carb intake has increased, though I have some carb or some fat at almost every meal.
-Lately my macro ratios are rather Zone-like, but I almost never eat a Zone-friendly meal.
+Lately my macro ratios are rather Zone-like, though I almost never eat a Zone-friendly meal (a big part of Zone is meeting macro ratios each time you eat).
 But enough about me.

 1. Food Reward/Palatability: Whether it's FR or palatability or some less well characterized phenomenon, the combination of fat + carb is intrinsically appealing to many people and many foods people overeat fall in this category: ice cream, chocolate bars, cakes, donuts, burgers & fries, cream mashed potatoes, bread with butter, pasta alfredo, pizza, just about every chip/snack food, etc.etc. (sorry, don't want to needlessly tempt anyone further).
 Low carbers always blame the carbs for overeating these foods when fat is every bit the devilish macro.
 If you eat just boiled potatoes, you almost can't overeat.
 But add butter and you'll likely eat more of the buttery potatoes.
 The same goes for just about everything.
 I know these are rodents, but the CAF rat study really makes the point on this rationale.
 Give the rats a high fat chow or a high sugar chow and they eat about the same or a little more than if you give them a high starch chow.
 But give them human junk foods and they eat more ... a lot more ... and pay the price.
 They also eat more of just those foods as they shy away from the chow almost entirely.